Vietnam.vn - Nền tảng quảng bá Việt Nam

 Young people usually just eat to fill their stomachs.
 But I have a funny memory of eating pho in Saigon.

-The next morning at 6:30 we went out to eat.
-Luong was only 19 years old, fair-skinned, and when he saw a girl his face turned red, so the salesgirl must have noticed and kept smiling.
+6:30 the next morning, we went out to eat.
+Luong was 19 years old at that time, fair skinned, seeing a girl made his face blush, so the salesgirl must have noticed, she kept smiling.

 After finishing eating and returning to the hotel, the teachers (People's Artist Le Dang Thuc, People's Artist Tran The Dan) and friends just woke up.
 The teacher invited us to eat again, this time he paid.